A Chiastic Reconfiguration Of Zechariah 1-6

 This study treats Zechariah 1:8-6:15 as a cryptochiasmus in order to arrive at a coherent reconfiguration of the text ( see definition of cryptochiasmus in [1] ).
 If you wish to skip the technicalities of a chiastic parse, you may read starting from Section 4 of the Discussion section, which has the reconfigured text.

-The prophecy in Zechariah 1:8-6:15 primarily details the setting up of various aspects of the administration of the New Israel and the world after the defeat of Satan's empire at the start of the Millennial Reign.
+The prophecy in Zechariah 1:8-6:15 consists of a series of seemingly unconnected symbolic vignettes.
+It primarily details various aspects of the administration of the New Israel and the world after the defeat of Satan's empire at the start of the Millennial Reign.
 The prophecy also makes predictions regarding the construction of the Second Temple and the rebuilding of Jerusalem.
-Through a series of seemingly unconnected symbolic vignettes, the prophecy additionally provides an insight into some of the workings of the spiritual world.
+It additionally provides an insight into some of the workings of the angelic realm.

 Discussion